-Lynne Ramsey’s We Need To Talk About Kevin is a haunting film about a mother-son relationship prior to and after his high school killing spree.
+Lynne Ramsay’s We Need To Talk About Kevin is a haunting film about a mother-son relationship prior to and after his high school killing spree.
 It will stay with you for a long time.

-I felt like the one being bullied in Lynne Ramsey’s provocative film about one mother’s turmoil in the aftermath of her son’s high school killing spree.
-There’s an emotional ferocity about the way Ramsey nightmarishly portrays Tilda Swinton’s hollowed out response to the destructiveness of her offspring, as the director mixes tenses to disorientating effect.
+I felt like the one being bullied in Lynne Ramsay’s provocative film about one mother’s turmoil in the aftermath of her son’s high school killing spree.
+There’s an emotional ferocity about the way Ramsay nightmarishly portrays Tilda Swinton’s hollowed out response to the destructiveness of her offspring, as the director mixes tenses to disorientating effect.
 We follow an intelligent, career-driven and successful middle class parent struggling to mother a socially dysfunctional child and the cause-effect outcome of her son’s murderous rampage as the woman, bereft of all her luxuries, unsuccessfully tries to put back the pieces of a broken life.

 Tilda Swinton’s Eva was once a flourishing travel writer.
 She lives with her husband in an affluent area and appears to have a very secure, conventionally happy base to begin a family.
 However, she fails to bond with her baby son who cries incessantly.
 She appears distant in her newborn’s presence, a sense that the pregnancy was probably unplanned and that the baby has disrupted her career goals.
 As the boy, named Kevin, grows older he exhibits odd, often destructive, behaviour and shuns his mother’s attempts to build a relationship.